valory-xyz/trader-quickstart/README.md

 ## RPC-related Error Messages

-When updating the service, you may need to re-run the script several if in the process if you obtain any of the following error messages:
+When updating the service, you may need to re-run the script if you obtain any of the following error messages:

 ```Error: Service terminatation failed with following error; ChainTimeoutError(Timed out when waiting for transaction to go through)